eclipse/kapua/docs/developer-guide/en/running.md

 ## Docker containers

-Running Kapua on local docker containers is as easy as:
+Before running Kapua on Docker, you need to

 1. Install docker
-1. Run `mvn -f assembly -Pdocker` once
+1. Run `mvn -f assembly -Pdocker` once to build containers

-1. Run the docker images you want to start, see [assembly/README.md](https://github.com/eclipse/kapua/blob/develop/assembly/README.md)
+Now, you can start Kapua by using Docker Compose.
+To do so, run

+    kapua/dev-tools/src/main/docker/docker-deploy.sh

+After Kapua has been started, you can navigate your browser to http://localhost:8080 and log in using the following credentials:
+`kapua-sys` : `kapua-password`

+You can access the API using: http://localhost:8081

+**Note**: If you are using Docker on Windows the hostname will most likely not be `localhost` but the IP address of your docker instance.

+By default, the `latest` version of images will be used.
+If you want to run some other version of Kapua, set the `IMAGE_VERSION` environment variable, like

+    export IMAGE_VERSION=0.2.0

+To stop Kapua, run

+    kapua/dev-tools/src/main/docker/docker-undeploy.sh

 ## OpenShift